 The River Blindness disease gets its name from the black flies that are found in fast-flowing streams and rivers.
 Infections cause blindness and skin disease.
-Ninety percent of cases occur in Africa with a lot of cases in Latin America and Yemen.
+Ninety percent of cases occur in Africa, with a lot of cases in Latin America and Yemen as well.
 Long-term skin damage and blindness can be prevented with a medicine called ivermectin.

 Schistosomiasis (Snail Fever)

 Schistosomiasis gets the nickname “snail fever” from freshwater snails carrying the disease.
 Children can be highly susceptible to the disease when they swim and fish in infested waters.
 Snail fever has spread in a lot of poor areas in Africa because of migrations and population movements, but the World Health Organization has worked to spread awareness and treat infections.
 The WHO even implemented campaigns to distribute praziquantel, which can be a large-scale treatment of schistosomiasis.

 Ascariasis is one of the most common neglected tropical diseases, infecting more than one billion people per year and causing 60,000 deaths each year.
 The disease is caused by a parasitic roundworm called Ascaris lumbricoides.
 More than one hundred worms can infect a human at a time.
 The earthworm eggs can be accidentally ingested through contaminated food, water and soil.
 Some symptoms can be minor, such as coughing, loss of appetite and a fever.
 In severe cases, it can cause malnutrition, intestinal blockage and pneumonia.
 There have been companies donating to help fight the disease, such as Johnson and Johnson, pledging to donate 200 million tablets of mebendazole by 2020, and GlaxoSmithKline, donating one billion tablets of albendazole a year.